cheaterpen/Peter-Learns-Markdown/README.md

 What is the Unix command line?
 It's a persistent but somewhat archaic user interface that grants access to text-based programs at the heart of modern Unix-based computers (meaning Macs, Linux desktops, BSDs, and so forth).
-These days, you use a "terminal emulator" rather than a real terminal, but at its core it's a replica of the same Unix environment built into the tiny and slow computers people were huddled over in the 70s, 80s, and 90s.
+These days, you use a "terminal emulator" rather than a real terminal to issue these commands, but at its core the emulator is a replica of the same Unix environment that was built into the tiny and slow computers people hunched over in the 70s, 80s, and 90s.

 ![Unix terminal](images/att-unix-pc-right.jpg)